 With 21 years of experience and over 1,500 completed certifications, at Certificación Telecom we've helped hundreds of companies navigate this process.
 Here we share everything you need to know.

-Starting February 2026, most short-range devices no longer require formal SUBTEL certification.
+Important change with Resolution 737: Starting February 2026, most short-range devices no longer require formal SUBTEL certification.
 Instead, you need to generate a QR code with technical documentation for your packaging.
 This article covers both processes: the traditional one (for medical devices that still require it) and the new QR code system.

 What are short-range devices?